KogarashiNetwork/Kogarashi/README.md

 |pallet-plonk|Plonk implementation for confidential transfer.|$gen(d) \rightarrow srs,\ com(f, srs) \rightarrow commitment,\ V_{PC} \rightarrow acc\ or\ rej$|
 |pallet-encrypted-balance|Additive homomorphic encrypted balance implementation by ElGamal.|$get(address) \rightarrow (g^{r + r'}, g^{a + c} * b^{r + r'})$|
 |confidential_transfer|Confidential transfer pallet implementation coupling plonk and ElGamal.|$C = g^{b^\star}y^r \land \hat C = g^{b^\star} \hat y^r \land D = g^r \land C_L/C = g^{b'}(C_R/D)^{sk} \land y = g^{sk} \land b^\star \in [0, MAX] \land b' \in [0,MAX] $|

-All users balances are encrypted by the `homomorphic encryption` by default and all transactions executions are proved by the `non-interactive zero knowledge proof`.
-The blockchain runtime is optimized its structure and execution environment for improving encryption scheme.
-This blockchain supports the privacy and simplicity of use at the same time.
-Users balances are encrypted as default and transactions are verified by zero knowledge proof on chain.
-The following functionalities will be available.

-- **Confidential Transfers**
-- **Confidential Smart Contracts**
-- **Anonymous Transfers**
-- **Anonymous Smart Contract**
-- **Rollup Transactions**

 ## Documentation